Background pattern

 • have a history of heart problems.

-• have a history of seizures (convulsions).
+• have a history of seizures (fits).

 • If you have a history of aggressive behavior.

 Do not drink alcohol during treatment with venlafaxine, as it may cause extreme fatigue and unconsciousness.
-Taking it with certain medicines and/or alcohol may worsen the symptoms of depression and other conditions, such as anxiety disorders.
+Taking it with certain medicines and/or with alcohol may worsen symptoms of depression and other conditions, such as anxiety disorders.

 Suicidal thoughts and worsening of your depression or anxiety disorder